The Chariot Empires

 The consensus has been that Egyptian battlefield formations were rigidly controlled, and that soldiers were drilled to fight in near machine-like precision.
 But this assumption comes from viewing tomb paintings – not a reliable source of realistic practice.

 All young males were required to serve a two year military service, but only the best prospects were actually recruited after a short period of training and testing.
 A military career provided significant possibilities of advancement, for able soldiers and administrators were promoted regardless of the status of their birth.
 The pharaoh himself led the army into battle, and was supposed to be expert in handling the chariot and in firing the bow.
 Some artwork show him driving the chariot and firing the bow at once – not terribly likely.
 Most chariots had two people on it.
-A driver would wear a shield, protecting the left (blind) side o the archer.
+A driver would wear a shield, protecting the left (blind) side of the archer.
 The chariot would be driven directly to the front line, charge the infantry, fire the bow a few times, then turn to the right for an escape back to safety, keeping the shield towards the enemy.

 Large contingents of mercenary soldiers, especially from the Nubian kingdom, were employed, and these foreign troops were allowed to use their own weapons, mainly spears and large shields, and fight in their own style, although controlled by an Egyptian general.

 No sheaths are seen on any drawings, and none have been found in any archeological digs.
 We may surmise that weapons were carted to the battlefield en mass and distributed to soldiers only when battle appeared to be imminent.
-It is safe to assume that the daggers, swords, and small axes were simply never worn.
+It is safe to assume that the long daggers, swords, and small axes were simply never worn.
 Even archers had no arrow quivers, but merely marched into battle with a good bunch of loose arrows held in the right hand and the bow held in the left.
-That is clear from many tomb and obelisk drawings, But did the archers transfer the arrows to the left hand, holding both the bow and the extra arrows in one hand as they fired?
+That is clear from many tomb and obelisk drawings.
+But did the archers transfer the arrows to the left hand, holding both the bow and the extra arrows in one hand as they fired?
 Or did they stick the arrows into the ground near their feet in the medieval style?
 We just don’t know.

 Weapons available – The very stability and continuity of the Pharaonic bureaucracy also made it susceptible to a systemic rigidity.
 They were very slow to adopt the chariot, doing so only after coming out of a long period of Hyksos domination.
 They were likewise very resistant to replacing their bronze weapons with iron, although they certainly had the wealth to be able to purchase what they could not produce.
 They only began to produce full swords after the nearly disastrous confrontation with waves of immigrants collectively known as the “Sea People”.
 But even then the swords were still made out of heavy bronze and the military planners were never able to effectively incorporate them into Egyptian battle tactics.